gingerchicken/shulker-dupe-rewritten/README.md

 2. [Build the mod from source](#build).

 ### Installing
-You will need one of the dependencies for the mod to work, this is the [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api/files/all?filter-game-version=1738749986%3a73250), you simply place this in your mods folder next to the shulker dupe mod.
+You will need to download one dependency for the mod to work, this is the [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api/files/all?filter-game-version=1738749986%3a73250), you simply place this in your **mods folder** next to the shulker dupe mod.

 Once **both** the FabricAPI and the shulker dupe mod are placed into your mods folder, you should be able to launch Minecraft and have fun duping!